MicrosoftDocs/sql-docs/docs/t-sql/statements/create-symmetric-key-transact-sql.md

 >  This option is not available in a contained database.

  KEY_SOURCE **='**_pass\_phrase_**'**
  Specifies a pass phrase from which to derive the key.
+This parameter is optional.

  IDENTITY_VALUE **='**_identity\_phrase_**'**
  Specifies an identity phrase from which to generate a GUID for tagging data that is encrypted with a temporary key.
+This parameter is optional.

  PROVIDER_KEY_NAME**='**_key\_name\_in\_provider_**'**
  Specifies the name referenced in the Extensible Key Management provider.